georgerobescu/prediction-market/README.md

 It will generate a build folder inside the root with the styles, JS assets and contracts.

+## Environnement variables

+`.env` and `.env.production` can overwrite environnement variables such as networkID for deployment etc.

 ## Debug Instructions

 Run `npm run build-css` generate CSS assets separately.